soyuka/relieve/README.md

 ![](https://raw.githubusercontent.com/soyuka/relieve/master/examples/images/relieve.jpg)

-The task can be use without a Worker, but the Worker helps managing workflows.
+The task can be used without a Worker, but the Worker helps managing workflows.

 ### Task